 Let’s start Hora and connect to the OE sample schema.
 The CUSTOMERS.CUST_GEO_LOCATION column instantiates the MDSYS.SDO_GEOMETRY type and contains geometrical data.
 Provided that you are using a SQL*Net connection rather that a direct TCP/IP connection (which does not support object types), you can see this column’s data in Hora’s data content browser:

-The grid cells of the spatial data column are read-only and contain a compact representation of the spatial data within the object type structure.
+The grid cells of the Oracle spatial data column are read-only and contain a compact representation of the spatial data within the object type structure.
 Using the context menu that appears when clicking the ellipsis with the right mouse button, you can select the “Show Geometry” menu item.
 This opens a modal dialog that shows the spatial data structure in detail:

 As you can see, the data is a two-dimensional point expressed as WGS84 coordinates.
 The “SQL” field at the bottom converts the data to a SQL expression.
 You can simply copy it to the SQL scratchpad and execute it there as part of a SELECT statement:

 The same data and context menu items appear in the results grid.
 Now select the “Create KML file” menu item.
 This shows a “File save” dialog to let you choose a name for the KML file and optionally open it using your operating system’s default application for KML files, which might be Google Earth, as shown below:

 The yellow pin shows the location of the pin on the aerial view of Baltimore, Maryland.
 You can include the locations from all rows of the data set into the KML file by using the context menu of the grid rather than that of the data cell.

 For a more complex example, you can download a NAVTEQ sample database from